Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Conclusion

 \section{Conclusion}

-This paper developed and applied Bayesian Dirichlet autoregressive moving average models to forecast the evolving composition of guest origin markets using Airbnb booking data.
-Our analysis of 108 months of reservations across four major destination regions demonstrates that BDARMA models achieve 27\% lower forecast error than na\"ive methods for EMEA ($p < 0.001$) and significant improvements over seasonal na\"ive benchmarks across most regions.
-Averaged across destinations, BDARMA performs comparably to the best-performing benchmark (ETS), with its advantage concentrated in compositionally diverse markets.
+This paper developed and applied Bayesian Dirichlet autoregressive moving average models to forecast the evolving composition of guest origin markets in Airbnb bookings.
+The target throughout is booking-month composition, so the results should be read as forecasts of platform booking demand and of the booking pipeline, not as direct forecasts of stay-month arrivals.
+Our analysis of 108 months of reservations across four major destination regions demonstrates that BDARMA models achieve 27\% lower forecast error than na\"{i}ve methods for EMEA ($p < 0.001$) and significant improvements over seasonal na\"{i}ve benchmarks across most regions.
+Averaged across destinations, BDARMA performs comparably to the best-performing benchmark (ETS), with its advantage concentrated in compositionally diverse markets where multiple origin markets compete for shares in the 5--25\% range.

-The COVID-19 pandemic caused dramatic compositional shifts, most notably the collapse of Chinese outbound travel and the surge in within-region bookings, with recovery trajectories that varied markedly across regions.
+The COVID-19 pandemic caused dramatic compositional shifts, most notably the collapse of the Chinese-origin booking share into APAC and the surge in within-region bookings across all destinations, with recovery trajectories that varied markedly across regions.
 Our models capture these dynamics through autoregressive and moving average terms while the Dirichlet likelihood ensures forecasts remain valid probability distributions.
-A key finding is that incorporating seasonal variation in the precision parameter substantially improves forecast accuracy.
+An important modeling choice is to allow seasonal variation in the precision parameter, reflecting the descriptive evidence that compositional volatility is itself seasonal.
+Because the paper does not report a dedicated constant-precision ablation, however, we do not interpret the current results as isolating the marginal contribution of this component.

-The methodological contribution lies in bringing recent advances in Bayesian compositional time series to tourism demand forecasting, including the novel application of seasonal precision modeling.
-The empirical contribution documents substantial heterogeneity in how origin market compositions evolved during and after the pandemic, with implications for destination marketing strategy.
+The methodological contribution lies in bringing recent advances in Bayesian compositional time series to tourism forecasting with an explicit focus on booking-date origin shares.
+The empirical contribution documents substantial heterogeneity in how origin market compositions evolved during and after the pandemic, with direct implications for destination marketing strategy.

-As tourism markets continue to evolve in response to changing travel preferences, economic conditions, and potential future disruptions, robust methods for forecasting demand composition will remain essential.
-The BDARMA framework offers a principled, flexible approach suited to this challenge.